-- 67.-(1) A registered voter may apply in writing to the Supervisor to be registered in the Register of Postal Voters to vote by post in an election. - (2) The application for postal voting must be in the form approved by the Supervisor and an application can be made from the announcement of the date of election. - (3) The Supervisor must mail out an application for postal voting, upon request by any registered voter, and the approved form must be available at all electoral sub-offices make available an application for postal voting in both printed and electronic form that any registered voter can access or to whom the application can be sent.
+67.-(1) A registered voter may apply in writing to the Supervisor to be registered in the Register of Postal Voters to vote by post in an election.

+(2) The application for postal voting must be in the form approved by the Supervisor and an application can be made from the announcement of the date of election.

+(3) The Supervisor must make available an application for postal voting in both printed and electronic form that any registered voter can access or to whom the application can be sent.

-- (4) The application for registration in the approved form as a postal voter is to be submitted by mail or in person or by electronic means where the signature of the voter can be seen by the Supervisor. - (5) The application to be registered in the Register of Postal Voters must specify the- - (a) full name of the applicant; - (b) residential address of the applicant; - (c) voter number of the applicant; - (d) postal address address to which the postal ballot paper should be sent; and - (e) ground or grounds upon which the application is made. - (6) The application to be registered in the Register of Postal Voters must include a copy of the voter's identification card and the signature or thumbprint of the voter, and where the application is made in person the voter's identification card is not required. - (7) An application for registration in the Register of Postal Voters may only be made on one of the following grounds- - (a) the applicant is living outside of Fiji or will be outside of Fiji on the polling day; - (b) because of serious illness or infirmity, the applicant is unable to travel from his or her place of living to his or her assigned polling station; - (c) the applicant is under pre-trial detention or sentence of imprisonment; - (d) because of the applicant's religious beliefs or membership of a religious order, he or she- - (i) is precluded from attending a polling station; or - (ii) for the greater part of the hours of polling is precluded from attending a polling station; or - (e) because the applicant will be away from his or her usual place of residence and in a place not convenient to his or her assigned polling station due to work commitments on the polling day. - (8) An application under this section must be accompanied by a statutory declaration by the applicant.
+(4) The application for registration in the approved form as a postal voter is to be submitted by mail or in person or by electronic means where the signature of the voter can be seen by the Supervisor.

+(5) The application to be registered in the Register of Postal Voters must specify the-

+- (a) full name of the applicant;

+- (b) residential address of the applicant;

+- (c) voter number of the applicant;

+- (d) address to which the postal ballot paper should be sent; and

+- (e) ground or grounds upon which the application is made.

+(6) The application to be registered in the Register of Postal Voters must include a copy of the voter's identification card and the signature or thumbprint of the voter, and where the application is made in person the voter's identification card is not required.

+(7) An application for registration in the Register of Postal Voters may only be made on one of the following grounds-

+- (a) the applicant is living outside of Fiji or will be outside of Fiji on the polling day; - (b) because of serious illness or infirmity, the applicant is unable to travel from his or her place of living to his or her assigned polling station; - (c) the applicant is under pre-trial detention or sentence of imprisonment; - (d) because of the applicant's religious beliefs or membership of a religious order, he or she- - (i) is precluded from attending a polling station; or - (ii) for the greater part of the hours of polling is precluded from attending a polling station; or - (e) because the applicant will be away from his or her usual place of residence and in a place not convenient to his or her assigned polling station due to work commitments on the polling day. - (8) An application under this section must be accompanied by a statutory declaration by the applicant.